password123456/gitminer/README.md

 # gitminer
 ```
  + Original Author: Danilo Vaz a.k.a.
-UNK
+UNK / https://github.com/UnkL4b/GitMiner
- + Modified by: password123456
+ + Modified by password123456
  + Github: https://github.com/password123456
 ```

 ### DESCRIPTION
 ```
-Some day at 2016.09
-Github improve searching code for much more Security.
+One day in 2016.09, Github improved the methods of search code for much more Security.
-Since then Original Gitminer does not support.
+Since then, Original Gitminer does not work.
-so ed
+so i search for the cause of not work, and modified some code in original gitminer.

-i hope use this for more code security and Education purpose Only
+i hope you use this to detect the code leakage and to purpose of education.
+i declare this code cannot be used for any other purposes.
+if you something to happen to have improper violation, i have no responsibility.
 ```
 ## WARNING
 ```